 Certifications with the Department of Commerce

-Jive has achieved EU – US Privacy Shield certification with the US Department of Commerce.
+Jive has achieved EU-U.S. & SWISS-US PRIVACY SHIELD certification with the US Department of Commerce.

 Certifications by Third-Party Data Compliance Services Provider